Law Firm Partner: ‘I Can Bask in the Reflected Glory of My People'

 There are opportunities here to work on a variety of very interesting and cutting-edge issues.
 The casinos operate 24/7 all year long.
 In the hospitality industry, the competition is fierce, with every new property trying to be the glitziest, sexiest or friendliest.
 To achieve those goals, employers must be very demanding when it comes to hiring, training, evaluating and disciplining employees — and the legal issues that come up are complex.
 Those challenges give us as attorneys the ability to be creative and help our clients achieve their goals in a way that minimizes legal disputes.

 Las Vegas is also the only place in the country where unions are still growing fast.
 We have to be very good at helping our nonunion clients remain union-free.
 On the other hand, those of our clients who have long-time good relationships with unions need us to be able to negotiate with and resolve grievances without lengthy and expensive legal battles.
-Finally, public-employee unions have the ability to choke our local governments.
 In order to help our government clients, we sometimes need to choreograph a delicate dance between management and elected officials.

 What has been the highlight of your career?